UmonsVDA/calculator-cucumber/README.md

 # Calculating arithmetic expressions

+## Video presentation of added features

+The video presenting the features added for each individual member is available here : https://github.com/UmonsVDA/calculator-cucumber/blob/master/Video%20presentation.mp4
+Unfortunately, Arnaud had trouble recording his part and couldn't add it to the video in time.

 ## About

 This repository contains Java 17 code for computing arithmetic expressions.
 It is deliberately incomplete as it serves to be the basis of all kinds of extensions, such as a more sophisticated Calculator application.
 The code was written to be used for educational purposes at the University of Mons, Belgium in the context of the software evolution course.